Nice to meet you.

 What is the ROI of SEO for small businesses?

-The answer is a definitive yes, which is backed up by numerous studies and data that shows the value of SEO.
-Although there are other search engines, you should focus on optimizing your website for Google.
+The answer is a definitive yes, which is backed up by numerous studies and data that show the value of SEO.
+68% of online experiences begin with a search engine.

 These studies are just the tip of the iceberg.
-SEO has been around for a long time now, it’s not just a new trend anymore.
+SEO has been around for a long time now.
+It’s not just a new trend anymore.
 So much business is done online that you cannot ignore it anymore.

 Set up your site for SEO success